igsemenov/triellipt/README.md

 # <img src="./docs/configs/logo.png" width="30" height="30"> triellipt

-A lightweight finite element solver for elliptic and parabolic PDEs.
+A lightweight and flexible finite element solver for elliptic and parabolic PDEs.

-- Solves steady-state and transient convection–diffusion problems.
+- Supports steady-state and transient convection–diffusion problems.
-- Suitable for basic elliptic equations such as electrostatics and Helmholtz-type problems.
+- Suitable for standard elliptic equations, such as electrostatics and Helmholtz-type problems
 - Designed with *domain decomposition* and *boundary condition transfer* techniques in mind.

 Explore [features](#features) and [examples](#examples) below.